 What is the Knight Campus?

-Made possible by two $500 million gifts from Penny and Phil Knight, $80+ million in directed state funds and gifts from hundreds of donors, the Knight Campus is rethinking how bioengineering and universities impact society by accelerating research from lab to marketplace.
+Made possible by two $500 million gifts from Penny and Phil Knight, $80+ million in directed state funds and gifts from hundreds of donors, the UO's Knight Campus is rethinking how bioengineering and universities impact society by accelerating research from lab to marketplace.

 Home to the Department of Bioengineering and the Knight Campus Graduate Internship Program, the Knight Campus integrates scientific training with entrepreneurship, communications, and leadership — fueling Oregon's economy and delivering breakthrough solutions to society faster.